 Recent videos

-The lecture may be viewed on The IASA YouTube channel.
+This lecture may be viewed on our YouTube channel

-The lecture may be viewed on The IASA YouTube channel
+This lecture may be viewed on our YouTube channel

-The lecture may be viewed on The IASA YouTube channel
+This lecture may be viewed on our YouTube channel